 - Address to access the Transmission web client:

-To be honest, I don't see what the fuss is.
-Using transmission from a desktop and then moving files to the media center repository makes more sense than fiddling in a web interface.
-Controlling everything through a single device is fine, but still kludgy.
-Not to mention presents additional security concerns.
+http://:9091/transmission/web/To be honest, I don't see what the fuss is.
+Using Transmission from a desktop and then moving files to the media center repository makes more sense than fiddling in a web interface.
+Even simply connecting external drives and navigating their file structure is sufficient.
+Controlling everything through a single device is surely laudible, but still kludgy.
+Not to mention presenting potential additional security concerns.

 TV Tuner Integration